As China fires the first volley of trade embargos across the strait, Australia’s trade war experience offers valuable lessons for Taipei

 Beijing will continue to hone its strategy going forward, so Australia and Taiwan must increase exchanges and convene regularly to track patterns in Beijing’s behavior so both countries can preempt the superpower’s next move and minimize the fallout.
 Only by standing together can both countries uphold their economic competitiveness, national sovereignty and democratic norms and sustain a free and open Indo-Pacific together.

-Liam Gavan Gibson is a Taipei-based analyst mainly covering Chinese foreign policy in the Indo-Pacific.
-He is also an editor of Policy People, an industry newsletter for think tank experts.
+Liam Gavan Gibson is a Taipei-based freelance geopolitical analyst, who mainly focuses on Indo-Pacific affairs.
+He also produces podcasts and is the founder of Policy People, an online platform for think tank experts.
 The views and opinions expressed in this article are those of the author.